qzapwy/home-assistant/README.md

  - Status of TfL services

 Automations:
- - The lights' colour temperatures are controled automatically via the Flux component
+ - The lights' colour temperatures are controled automatically via the Flux component, which is modified to have a manual sunset time.
  - The schedule can be overridden with manual input via a dropdown box
  - A sunrise-style alarm clock can be toggled and set to come on at a user-defined time